 University of Mississippi ($107,438)

 In the Southeastern U.S. and Gulf of Mexico longline fisheries, silky, dusky, night, blue, and tiger sharks are the most common shark species caught as bycatch.
 Scientists with the University of Mississippi tested an “entangling-leader” designed to promote shark bite-offs and help prevent the need to land a bycaught shark to remove the gear.
 The loops of leader were found to entangle in the teeth of sharks after the animals take the baited hooks, which result in the line being cut and sharks released.
-Although further testing is required to evaluate the leader for its ability to capture target species (particularly tuna and swordfish), results from this project suggest that use of the entangling leader could reduce shark bycatch during commercial tuna/swordfish longlining.
+Although further testing is required to evaluate the ability to capture tuna and swordfish, results from this project suggest that using the leader could reduce shark bycatch.

-North Carolina Deptartment of Environment and Natural Resources ($98,320)
+North Carolina Department of Environment and Natural Resources ($98,320)

 In North Carolina, the commercial shrimp fishery is valued at more than $14 million, but bycatch of finfish is a challenge for the fishery.
 Scientists with the North Carolina Department of Environment and Natural Resources are looking to find technical solutions to reduce bycatch in the North Carolina otter trawl shrimp fishery.
 Working with multiple partners, they have tested a number of gear modifications in Pamilco Sound and nearshore areas of North Carolina.
 Various combinations of gear were tested and results indicate that these modifications may have played a substantial role in reducing finfish bycatch.
 The results of this study were presented to the North Carolina Marine Fisheries Commission at its May 2018 meeting.
 The Commission passed a motion requiring all shrimp otter trawls, fishing inside waters where greater than 90-ft headrope length is allowed, to use one of the four gear combinations that this study identified as reducing finfish bycatch by at least 40 percent.